 - Termite Inspection

-If an inspection is not a requirement, it doesn’t mean you should skip it.
+If an inspection is not a requirement made by the lender, it doesn’t mean you should skip it.
 Septic or well inspections typically fall into this category.
 Imagine closing on a home and learning that the water has bacteria.
 Maybe the septic tank is backed up, needs pumping, or even needs replacing.
 That is not something you want to find out a year into owning the home.
+By completing inspections before closing, you can make more informed decisions and potentially avoid future costs.

-Furthermore, there have been buyers who skimp on the $50 – $100 termite inspection cost, only to find out the home is infested after closing is not the time to learn that a house is termite infested.
+Furthermore, there have been buyers who skimp on the $50 – $100 termite inspection costs, only to find out the home is infested – after closing is not the time to learn that a house is termite infested.

-The home inspection is strictly for the buyer and should not be taken lightly.
+The home inspection is one of the main required inspections.
+It is strictly for the buyer and should not be taken lightly.
 First of all, remember that an appraisal is not a home inspection.
-Expect the inspector should crawl underneath, on top of, and through the whole house.
+The inspector should crawl underneath, on top of, and through the whole house.
 Many inspectors encourage the buyer to attend the home inspection so areas may be pointed out and discussed on the premises.

 It’s a good idea to perform any desired or required inspections during the due diligence period of a contract.
+This is the time to make sure that you are confident with your choice and are ready to move forward with closing.
 Get everything out of the way early.
 If there is a significant issue, the buyer may choose to request repairs, cancel the contract, or switch to a renovation loan.

 Phase 4: Underwriting

 The underwriting process involves comparing the borrower’s application, credit report, and documentation to loan program guidelines.
-The underwriter will examine the fine details of your application to confirm that you are prepared for loan approval.
+The underwriter will examine the fine details of your application to confirm that you are prepared for loan approval by ensuring that you have a high enough income level for your monthly mortgage payment, a good credit score, and other necessary details.
 Remember earlier how we mentioned providing an accurate application and documentation?
 This is why.
 Everyone’s goal should be a quick, clean underwriting approval.

 Underwriting Clear to Close

 This is what everyone wants to hear.
-We have final underwriting approval and clear to close.
+We have final underwriting approval and are clear to close.
 Final underwriting approval means any underwriting stipulations have been satisfied.
-The earlier this can happen, the better.
-Next, the file moves to the closing department.
+The earlier this can happen, the better and the sooner you get to close on your new home.
+Next, the mortgage file moves to the closing department.
 So, everyone should feel very good at this point.
-Yet, it’s not done yet.
+Yet, the mortgage is not done yet.

 Phase 5: Closing